Dynflow/dynflow/doc/pages/source/documentation/index.md

 The world represents the Dynflow's run-time and it acts as an external interface.
-It holds all the configuration and sub-components needed for the Dynflow to perform it's job.
+It holds all the configuration and sub-components needed for the Dynflow to perform its job.

 The Dynflow worlds is composed of the following sub-components: